StuartMacKay/cookiecutter-django-library/README.rst

 * Automate tasks for testing, building and deploying your app with `make`_.
 * Manage package versions and your virtualenv with `pip-tools`_.
 * Make updating version numbers easy with `bump2version`_.
+* Initializes git and connects it to a remote repository.
 * Sign commits, tags and uploads by default so you don't forget.
 * Easily run tests for all supported environments using `tox`_.